highwaycus/Other_Work/README.md

 If a ducument name begins with "ML...", it is an assignment from Machine Learning-related courses.

+If a ducument name begins with "RL...", it is an assignment from Reinforcement Learning-related courses.

 If a ducument name begins with "CV...", it is an assignment from Machine Learning-related courses.

 Otherwise, it is an assignemnt from Algorithm courses.